trekhleb/angular-library-seed/demo/README.md

 # Install all dependencies
 yarn install

-# Start watching library dist folder and do JIT project build.
+# Start watching library dist folder and do JIT project build in watch mode.
 yarn start

 # Or you may simply build AOT/JIT/UMD versions all at once by running the following command